His family’s farm, White Oak Pastures, dates back all the way to 1866. So by the time Will Harris took over it, he became a fourth generation farmer.

 If you’re not familiar with the term “greenwashing,” you’ll also discover what that is, why it’s so detrimental, and how big corporations are continuing to deceive people.The mistake we’ve made so often is to apply reductionist science to a complex system like a farm.
 In doing so, you get unintended consequences.
 Click To Tweet

-On top of being a sixth generation farmer, Will has become a leader in the humane animal husbandry and environmental sustainability space.
+On top of being a fourth generation farmer, Will has become a leader in the humane animal husbandry and environmental sustainability space.

 He’s the immediate past President of the Board of Directors of Georgia Organics and the Beef Director of the American Grassfed Association.